waywardmonkeys/optimizing-sw-occlusion-culling/source/mopping-up.rst

 Better config file loading: 2.54s
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I mentioned this in "`A string processing rant`_\ ", but didn't actually merge the changes into the blog branch so far.
+I mentioned this in :doc:`a-string-processing-rant`, but didn't actually merge the changes into the blog branch so far.
 Well, here you go: with `these`_ `three`_ `commits`_ that together rewrite a substantial portion of the config file reading, we lose almost another 2 seconds.
 Yes, that